stapletonsl/data-wrangling-intro/data-wrangling-intro-for-hass-1.md

 - Tracking changes made to data
 - Changing case within a column
 - Exporting the steps as a reusable script

+### Getting the software for the lesson

+Download the software from this site [OpenRefine](http://openrefine.org/downloads).
+Install it.

 ### Getting the data for the lesson